Is Your 2022 NFT Transaction Taxable?

-Here are the most common taxable NFT activities, according to TaxBit:
+Here are the most common taxable NFT activities, according to the tax and accounting platform TaxBit:

-As Accounting Today noted, the IRS has issued guidance on the tax treatment of digital currencies, and President Joe Biden’s Infrastructure Investment and Jobs Act expands crypto reporting requirements as a way to curb widespread underreporting.
+President Joe Biden’s Infrastructure Investment and Jobs Act expanded crypto reporting requirements as a way to curb widespread underreporting.
 How this will impact NFTs is still an open question.